mplewis/yavin/README.md

-# yavin
+# Yavin

-Scan your email for treachery
+Scan your email for treachery.

+- Search for occurrences of specific keywords and phrases
+- Review suspicious emails in the Yavin interface to understand possible scams
+- Tag emails in your Gmail inbox so you can review anything suspicious without leaving Gmail

 # Usage